flaskevann/patterns-examples/README.md

 Soon after I started work on this project, which is probably going to be never ending.

+## The Plan

+Every commonly used pattern and principle is to be studied and learned by creating and documenting a working example implementation.
+This implementation can then easily be looked up again later if something suddenly becomes unclear.

+I'm mostly doing this for myself, but anybody interested can use the examples and also contribute if they want to.

 ## License

 Has a regular MIT license.